GAIA-IFAC-CNR/ESRA/README.md

 ### Step 5

-To stop the execution press ctrl+C inside the terminal.
+To stop the execution press CTRL+C inside the terminal.

 ---